genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 where {$$}p{/$$} is the sum of all the terms in the model (here 8, including the intercept term).

 Under the null hypothesis that the true value of the additional terms is 0, we have a theoretical result for what the distribution of the F value will be for each row.
+The assumptions needed for this approximation to hold are similar to those of the t-distribution approximation we described in earlier chapters.
+We either need a large sample size so that CLT applies or we need the population data to follow a normal approximation.

-As an example let's take the last row: the three interaction terms.
-Under the null hypothesis that the true value for these three additional terms is actually 0, e.g. {$$}\beta_{\textrm{push,L2}} = 0, \beta_{\textrm{push,L3}} = 0, \beta_{\textrm{push,L4}} = 0{/$$}, then we can calculate the chance of seeing such a large F value for this row of the ANOVA table.
-Remember that we are only concerned with large values here, because we have a ratio of sum of squares, the F value can only be positive.
+As an example of how one interprets these p-values, let's take the last row: the three interaction terms.
+Under the null hypothesis that the true value for these three additional terms is actually 0, e.g. {$$}\beta_{\textrm{push,L2}} = 0, \beta_{\textrm{push,L3}} = 0, \beta_{\textrm{push,L4}} = 0{/$$}, then we can calculate the chance of seeing such a large F-value for this row of the ANOVA table.
+Remember that we are only concerned with large values here, because we have a ratio of sum of squares, the F-value can only be positive.

-The p-value in the last column for the `type:leg` row can be interpreted as following: under the null hypothesis that there are no differences in the push vs. pull difference across leg pair, this is the probability of the interaction terms explaining so much of the observed variance.
+The p-value in the last column for the `type:leg` row can be interpreted as following: under the null hypothesis that there are no differences in the push vs. pull difference across leg pair, this is the probability of the a fitted interaction term explaining so much of the observed variance.
 If this p-value is small, we would consider rejecting the null hypothesis that the push vs. pull difference is the same across leg pairs.

 The [F distribution](http://en.wikipedia.org/wiki/F-distribution) has two parameters: one for the degrees of freedom of the numerator (the terms of interest) and one for the denominator (the residuals).
 In the case of the interactions row, this is 3, the number of interaction terms divided by 274, the number of samples minus the total number of coefficients.